 Student research mentors (SRMs) play a vital role in the vibrant life of undergraduate research and creative work at Syracuse University and are especially integral to the student governance of The SOURCE.
 SRMs serve in paid student employee positions as peer mentors to students in all phases of the research and creative process, assist with SOURCE planning, outreach, programs, and office tasks, and design and implement their own project to foster undergraduate research.

-SRMs have open office hours each week.
+SRMs have open office hours each week in Bird 238.
 Whether you’re just getting started brainstorming ideas or are polishing your final presentation, we’re here to help.

 Student Research Mentors